New sculpture by Kelpies artist unveiled

 The 15ft steel structure of a horse's head forms the centrepiece of the entrance way to a new hub for staff and students at the university's Royal (Dick) School of Veterinary Studies.

-It was unveiled the Princess Royal, the university's chancellor, at the opening on the building on Tuesday.
+It was unveiled by the Princess Royal, the university's chancellor, at the opening of the building on Tuesday.

 She also launched the school's newly-expanded equine hospital.

-Weighing in at around a ton and a half, the steel structure, named Canter, took one year from initial sketches to completion.
+Weighing in at about a ton and a half, the steel structure, named Canter took a year from initial sketches to completion.

 Andy Scott, the designer behind the Kelpies sculptures in Falkirk, said: "I chose a heavy horse to reflect the original intent of the school, which was set up to help workhorses in the early 19th Century.